Today’s blog will reveal some of the best video blog websites we’ve seen in 2023.

 Vimeo is a bit different from YouTube, Instagram, and Facebook because it allows viewers to watch videos without being interrupted by in-video ads.

 Thus, creators mostly prefer to use Vimeo for premium content.
-While you may not have heard about Vimeo, the platform is quite popular and has amassed over 90 million monthly active users.
+While you may not have heard about Vimeo, the platform is quite popular and has amassed over around 170 million active users

 Top 5 Platforms for Hosting Online Courses